Follow these steps to set up your appointment reminders

 - If asked for the password, type in "password" unless changed

-2. Click the Best Practices button and choose Proceed to install those settings
+Click the Best Practices button and choose Proceed to install the recommended settings

-3. The settings should be set to our recommended Best Practices schedule
+The Reminders tab should now be populated with our recommended Best Practices

-- Be sure to click save before closing
+- **Be sure to click the Save button before closing the window**

 Your automated Appointment Reminders are all set!